linchpinio/kb/content/what-is-linchpin.md

 /*
-Title: What is Raneto?
+Title: What is LinchPin?
 Sort: 1
 */

-Raneto is a Knowledgebase platform for [Node.js](http://nodejs.org) that uses static [Markdown](http://daringfireball.net/projects/markdown) files to power the knowledgebase.
+LinchPin is a Knowledgebase platform for [Node.js](http://nodejs.org) that uses static [Markdown](http://daringfireball.net/projects/markdown) files to power the knowledgebase.

 Raneto can be called a "static site generator" of sorts as it doesn't require a database.
 All